 Bronze statue in Perugia

 Perugia, although formally belonging to the Church was ruled for centuries by local families.
 In 1534 Pope Paul III fought to bring once more Perugia under the rule of the Church and after he had succeeded in his objective he erased the houses of the Baglioni (the local rulers) and had Antonio da Sangallo erect on the same spot a fortress (Rocca Paolina) ad coercendam Perusinorum audaciam, not for the reason of protecting Perugia from external threat but to ensure it would not revolt again.
 He also deprived Perugia of self-government and trading rights.
-Julius III gave back these authorities and in 1555 Perugia celebrated his mercy with a statue by Vincenzo Danti next to the entrance of the Cathedral.
+Julius III gave back these authorities and in 1555 Perugia celebrated his mercy with a statue by Vincenzo Danti next to Fontana Maggiore.
 While Rocca Paolina was pulled down and the symbols of Paul III erased when Perugia revolted in 1848, no harm was done to the statue of Pope Julius III.

 Pope Paul III had Michelangelo involved in the redesign of Piazza del Campidoglio.
 The project included a new entrance (through a loggia) to the Franciscan Monastery of S. Maria in Aracoeli.
 Julius III built a new entrance to Palazzo dei Conservatori which matched the entrance to the monastery and the ceiling of the loggia shows his coat of arms.